RonnyldoSilva/Face_Detection_on_Webcam_with_Opencv_and_NodeJS/README.md

-# Face Detection Webcam with Node.JS and OpenCV
+# Face Detection on Webcam with Node and OpenCV

 (If you like, leave a star)